-Our research is focussed on fragile states in Africa and South Asia, regions where water security challenges are greatest and poverty most acute.
-We are establishing ‘Water Security Observatories’ in Bangladesh, Ethiopia and Kenya where we will implement in-depth interdisciplinary studies on water security and poverty.
-The programme will be designed so that it can be scaled up and adapted for other countries and contexts.Learn more
+Our research is focused on fragile states in Africa and South Asia, regions where water security challenges are greatest and poverty most acute.
+We are setting up ‘Water Security Observatories’ in Bangladesh, Ethiopia and Kenya to implement in-depth interdisciplinary research on water security and poverty.
+Findings will be relevant for scaling up and adapting to other countries and contexts.Learn more

 We are partnering with UNICEF global, regional and country offices to make sure that our science informs their programmes of work and changes lives.
 UNICEF has over 100 offices worldwide and a global mandate to improve water supply, sanitation and hygiene for the poor.Learn more